 “Here is my wish,” Isay said on March 17, to the crowd gathered at the TED conference in Vancouver, Canada.
-“That you will help us to take everything we’ve learned through StoryCorps and bring it to the world so that anyone, anywhere, can easily record a meaningful interview with another human being, which then will be archived for history.”“At this moment, when so much of how we communicate is fleeting and inconsequential, join us in creating this digital archive of conversations that are enduring.”
+“That you will help us to take everything we’ve learned through StoryCorps and bring it to the world so that anyone, anywhere, can easily record a meaningful interview with another human being, which then will be archived for history.”

 For its global expansion, Isay announced a free app (on beta) specially developed for the project, allowing people to participate without having to find a StoryCorps recording booth.
 The app serves as facilitator for the interview, prompting participants with questions, and helping them record, archive, and share the audio file.
 “At this moment, when so much of how we communicate is fleeting and inconsequential, join us in creating this digital archive of conversations that are enduring,” urged Isay.